rendely/phase-4-project-meal-planner/README.md

 *Stretch:*

 - Navigate forward and backward in meal plans
-- Get list of ingredients needed for all meals that week
+- Get grocery list of ingredients needed for all meals that week
 - Auto generate meal plan with random set of meals
+- Let user create inventory of ingredients they already have
+- User can adjust shopping list by subtracting inventory from gorcery list
+- User can filter meal options to add to meal plan based on inventory

 ## Database structure